siamaksade/openshift-jenkins-demo/README.md

 ## Manual Deploy on OpenShift

-Create the following projects for CI/CD components, Dev and Stage environments:
+Follow these [instructions](docs/local-cluster.md) in order to create a local OpenShift cluster.
+Otherwise using your current OpenShift cluster, create the following projects for CI/CD components, Dev and Stage environments:

   ```shell
   # Create Projects